The feeling you get just by the thought of ending a relationship is overwhelming, let alone take the courage and leave a relationship.

 One of the reasons why we stay in relationships we’re unhappy in is because we are biologically wired to form connections, not break them.

 Hence just the thought of breaking the connection with this person is terrifying and awfully saddening, even though the relationship is draining and exhausting us more and more.

 Take your time if you’re overwhelmed by emotions.

 The emotional state you’re in plays an important part when reading the signs.
 Your thoughts are more rational when you’re calm and when you’re not overwhelmed by strong emotions.

 Whatever your reason may be, there are a lot of people who are going or went through almost the exact same thing you’re going through.
 You’re processing things no matter how difficult to accept them, and it’s okay to take your time.

 Conclusion – Signs that show your relationship is over

-A little imbalance here and there is fixable with honesty, sincerity shown and received through a healthy discussion on it.
+A little imbalance here and there is fixable with honesty, and sincerity shown and received through a healthy discussion on it.

-But some imbalances are left unfixed for a while, some things are left undiscussed and repressed, which at times are some of the reasons why amazing relationships start to fall apart.
+But some imbalances are left unfixed for a while, and some things are left undiscussed and repressed, which at times are some of the reasons why amazing relationships start to fall apart.